reHackable/Calculator/README.md

 At the current state, even for a primitive calculator it is still lacking a great amount of features that will be implemented in the future.
-For instance, an interactive cursor that lets you edit from a specific part of the calculation is not yet present, but can be expected soon.

 Additionally, the paper white display suffers from great latency, which may make the experience seem bothersome to some users.